 We deliver a daily phonics session in synthetic phonics.
 We use the Letters and Sounds document for our pace and planning and we use Jolly Phonics resources for a multi-sensory approach to our teaching.

 There are six overlapping phases.
-In Foundation we work on phases one to four.
+In Foundation Stage (Reception) we work on phases one to four.

 Activities are divided into seven aspects, including environmental sounds, instrumental sounds, body sounds, rhythm and rhyme, alliteration, voice sounds and finally oral blending and segmenting.